Bible translations into Albanian: Modern Translations into Standard Albanian

-Filipaj Version, 1977 (NT), 1994 (full Bible)
+Filipaj Version, 1977 (NT), 1994 (whole Bible)

 Dom Simon Filipaj who was from Montenegro, worked with the Belgrade office of the United Bible Societies (UBS) in Yugoslavia, to produce a Bible translation in Standard Albanian.
 The New Testament was published in 1977, which makes it the first New Testament in modern Albanian, rather than a dialect like Tosk or Gheg.
 One of the translation Consultants was Dayrell Oakley-Hill who had served in Albania with the Gendarmerie in the 1930s.
 In 1994, Drita re-produced Dom Simon Filipaj's Bible which includes the Apocrypha.
 The version is used by Albanian Roman Catholic churches.

-ECM Version, 1993
+ECM Version, 1993 (whole Bible)

 In 1993, European Christian Mission produced the first bound copy of the entire Bible in Standard Albanian, prepared by Stephen Etches.
 Bible smuggler Brother Andrew came personally to Albania to present this Bible to the country's president and people.
 This version which was a dynamic equivalent translation similar to the English Good News Bible or German Gute Nachricht translation is now out of print.
 In 2003 this was reprinted by the Albanian Interconfessional Bible Society.

-ABS Version, 1994
+ABS Version, 1994 (whole Bible)

 In 1993, the Albanian Bible Society finished work on a translation of the complete Old Testament and by 1994 they finished the entire Bible.
 The Society had been preparing literature with Biblical content since 1974 and originally published its Bible with the name "Lajmi i Mirë" (LIM).
 The work was translated from the Italian text of the Textus Receptus-based Nuova Diodati Revision 1991 and checked against the original languages and the English King James Version.
 By 2002 the Society produced a revision of the New Testament which was "completely revised and compared in detail with the original text."
 This version continues to circulate widely among evangelical churches and is presented in various formats including the "Bibla e Studimit" (The New Thompson Study Bible, Albanian version 2009).
 In websites and apps this version is accessed as "ALBB Albanian Bible."
 This text is copyright the Albanian Bible Society (ABS) although it is misleadingly labelled as public domain on various websites.

-Lea Plumbi-Frenzcke Version 1996 (NT)
+Lea Plumbi-Frenzcke Version 1996 (New Testament)

 This translation was published by Botime Çabej MÇM.
 According to the version's foreword, the textual basis is the Textus Receptus but also makes use of Nestle-Aland's Novum Testamentum Graece for several passages.
 Lea Plumbi-Frenzcke translated it with the help of Biblical Greek scholars.
 The literary editing was done by Gjergj Zheji.
 The language is slightly Tosk and the proper names reflect that (Joani instead of Gjoni, etc.).
 The stated purpose of this translation was to make a faithful, word-for-word translation that is understandable for the Albanian people.

-CHC Version, 2000 (NT)
+CHC Version, 2000 (New Testament)

 In 2000, Albanian linguist Vladimir Dervishi (1958–2010) produced a New Testament translation called the CHC (Christian Heritage College) Version and is based on Nestle-Aland's Novum Testamentum Graece with comparisons from the Textus Receptus.